AbinitoCogito/NBA-Data-Analysis/README.md

 # NBA-Data-Analysis
 Hello everyone.
 Welcome to my Exploratory Data Analysis project.

-Conducting Exploratory Data Analysis to exract and discover insight of 'NBA Players' dataset.
+Conducting Exploratory Data Analysis to extract and discover insight of 'NBA Players' dataset.
 Seasons includes from 1996 to 2022.
 Aftermath, there are visualizations with various graphics.